taojy123/KeymouseGo/readme/README.English.md

 ## Tips

-1. The program will endlessly repeat running script if run times is set to `0`
+1. The program will endlessly run the script if run times is set to `0`

-2. The default launch hotkey is `F6`, which functions the same as launch button.
+2. The default launch hotkey is `F6`, which functions the same as the launch button.
 The default stop hotkey is `F9`, which will terminate the running script

 3. Only mouse click operation and keyboard operation will be recorded.
 Mouse trail won't be recorded.